No booking fees on the app

 Other things you might be interested

-1. Are there discounts for students or seniors on UK train tickets?
+Are there discounts for students or seniors on UK train tickets?

-Yes, in the UK, students and seniors have access to various discount options.
-The 16-25 Railcard allows students to save up to 1/3 on most train tickets.
-Similarly, those aged 60 and above can use the Senior Railcard to enjoy comparable savings.
-Both types of Railcards are available for purchase online or at train stations and are valid for one year, making them a valuable option for frequent travellers.
+Yes, in the UK, students and seniors can benefit from various discount options.
+The 16-25 Railcard offers students up to 1/3 off most train tickets.
+Similarly, those aged 60 and above can use the Senior Railcard to enjoy similar savings.
+Both Railcards can be purchased online or at train stations and are valid for one year, providing great value for frequent travellers

-2. Can UK train tickets be refunded or changed?
+Can UK train tickets be refunded or changed?

 In the UK, refund and change policies for train tickets vary by type.
 Advance Tickets are generally non-refundable but may be changeable for a fee.
 Flexible tickets, like Anytime Train Tickets and Off-Peak train tickets, offer more options for refunds and changes.
 Review the specific terms and conditions of your ticket or refer to UK train ticket types for precise details.

-3. How do I check train delays and cancellations in the UK?
+How do I check train delays and cancellations in the UK?

 Use TrainPal for quick access to live updates and notifications.
 If your phone allows messages from us, you'll receive instant notifications about train cancellations directly on your screen.